matthold86/s3presignedkey_rust_lambda/README.md

 ### AWS X-Ray

 AWS X-Ray was added to this lambda function for improved troubleshooting and performance monitoring of the image processing pipeline.
 X-Ray tracing allows requests to be tracked between lambda functions in the pipeline showing how the requests propagate across the different microservices.
+For more details, see `src/main.rs`.